continuouspipe/remote-environment-client/README.md

 ### What is the name of the Git branch you are using for your remote environment?
 (REMOTE_BRANCH)

 The name of the branch you will use for your remote environment.
-There may be a project specific naming convention for this e.g. `remote-<your name>`
+There may be a project specific naming convention for this e.g. `cpdev/<your name>`

 ### What is your github remote name?
 (REMOTE_NAME)